 Either have other people lined up to test each team's paper prototypes, or schedule enough time for teams to test each other's prototypes

-Print a copy of Paper Prototype User Testing - Activity Guide for each team
+$\square$ Print a copy of the activity guide for each team

 Heads Up!
 Please make a copy of any documents you plan to share with students.